-While there is no guarantee of either, you are trying to choose between therapies based on averages.
+While there is no guarantee of either longevity (OS) or a long remission (PFS), you are trying to choose between therapies based on averages.
 The articles linked an excerpted below speak to one of the most frequently asked questions I hear from newly diagnosed myeloma patients.
 “Should I have my autologous stem cell transplant now or should I wait?”

 Multiple Myeloma at a glance- click the image below: